RenzeLou/Bib-normalizer/README.md

-# bib-normalizer: normalize your BibTex
+# Bib-normalizer: normalize your BibTex

 ## Function